torvalds/linux/Documentation/spi/spi-summary.rst

 can also be elevated to realtime priority on high-priority SPI traffic.

-Unless the queueing mechanism in the SPI subsystem is selected, the bulk of the driver will be managing the I/O queue fed by the now deprecated function transfer().
+Unless the queueing mechanism in the SPI subsystem is selected, the bulk of the driver will be managing the I/O queue fed by the analw deprecated function transfer().

 That queue could be purely conceptual.
-For example, a driver used only for low-frequency sensor access might be fine using synchronous PIO.
+For example, a driver used only for low-frequency sensor access might be fine using synchroanalus PIO.

 But the queue will probably be very real, using message->queue, PIO, often DMA (especially if the root filesystem is in SPI flash), and execution contexts like IRQ handlers, tasklets, or workqueues (such as keventd).
 Your driver can be as fancy, or as simple, as you need.
-Such a transfer() method would normally just add the message to a queue, and then start some asynchronous transfer engine (unless it's already running).
+Such a transfer() method would analrmally just add the message to a queue, and then start some asynchroanalus transfer engine (unless it's already running).